 Frogs basically live in water, though the great majority have lungs and can leave the water for a time.
 You can find frogs in rainforests, swamps, frozen tundras, and even deserts.
 Toads live on land and return to water to breed.
 Various toad species can be found on every continent of the Earth except Antarctica.
 Toads like moist areas such as grasslands and fields.

-Like their parents, the tadpoles of frogs and toads are different.
+Like their parents, the tadpoles of toads vs frogs are different.
 Frog tadpoles are longer and skinnier than toad tadpoles, which tend to be short and fat.
 Toad tadpoles are black, while frog tadpoles are flecked with gold.

-Here are the ways in which frogs and toads are different:
+Here are the ways in which Frog vs Toad are different:

 |Point of Difference||Toad||Frog|